-Let’s take a look at some of the most essential wine gadgets to get your wine hobby going.
+Let’s take a look at some of the essential wine gadgets to get your wine hobby going.

 Essential Wine Accessories

 Even Houdini would agree that it’s hard to break into a bottle of wine without a corkscrew.
 Wine openers come in all shapes, sizes, and price points.
-Openers range from the beginner friendly bunny ear design, to the wine enthusiast’s choice: the waiter’s friend.
+Openers range from the beginner-friendly bunny ear design to the wine enthusiast’s choice: the waiter’s friend.

 Decent Set of Wine Glasses

-So now that sippy cups and Nalgene bottles are off the table, wine lovers simply have to choose between stemmed vs. stemless, and crystal vs. glass.
-While some experts argue that stemless wine glasses cause unsightly finger prints and too much heat transfer, the downsides are pretty minimal.
+So now that sippy cups and Nalgene bottles are off the table, wine lovers have to choose between stemmed vs. stemless, and crystal vs. glass.
+While some experts argue that stemless wine glasses cause unsightly fingerprints and too much heat transfer, the downsides are pretty minimal.
 As for crystal glass vs. regular glass, crystal wins because it can be spun to have a strong, yet thin rim.

 Decanter / Aerator

 Once the cork has been popped, a wine becomes extremely vulnerable to oxidation (excessive exposure to oxygen, wine’s unique form of kryptonite).
-Keeping oxygen at bay is the only way to prolong how long a wine lasts, and the only way to do that is to invest in a wine preserver.
-Preservers come in several different varieties, though the most popular is likely the vacuum pump.
+Keeping oxygen at bay is the only way to prolong how long wine lasts, and the only way to do that is to invest in a wine preserver.
+In this way, wine preservers are crucial wine accessories.

 Sparkling wine bubbles last just a few short hours after the cork has been removed, which makes champagne stoppers a vital tool for anyone who enjoys sparkling wine.
-Most Champagne stoppers don’t suck the oxygen out, but they do keep the carbon dioxide (bubbles) in!
+Most Champagne stoppers don’t suck the oxygen out, but they keep the carbon dioxide (bubbles) in!
 Just remember to recap the bottle after every use.

-Many quality wine glasses are dishwasher safe but that doesn’t mean they should be run through the dishwasher!
+Many quality wine glasses are dishwasher safe, but that doesn’t mean they should go through the dishwasher!
 Unless you’re running a restaurant where glassware will be polished immediately afterward, you should consider hand washing and drying with a lint-free polishing cloth.
-Polishing cloths are able to efficiently dry glassware without leaving small fabric fibers or unsightly water spots.
+Polishing cloths can efficiently dry glassware without leaving small fabric fibers or unsightly water spots.
 Why fret about a few fuzz balls and smudges?
 Well, for example, unpolished champagne flutes won’t deliver that perfect stream of bubbles!
 A great cheap solution is to get a set of flour sacks (remember those white baby-dribble cloths?).

 Trust us, this item may not seem important, but it’s well worth it.
 No memory is perfect, particularly after a few dozen glasses of wine (not that you would ever do that!).
 Therefore, the only way to remember what you love is to take notes.

-Whether you’re outfitting your wine interest for the first time, or restocking your tool box, this essential list of accessories is a great place to begin.
-With thousands of gadgets on the marketplace today, it can be hard to distinguish between a pragmatic tool and an impractical toy, which is why we value what the real industry insiders have to say.
+Whether you’re outfitting your wine interest for the first time or restocking your toolbox, this essential list of accessories is a great place to begin.
+With thousands of gadgets in the marketplace today, it can be hard to distinguish between a practical tool and an impractical toy, which is why we value what the real industry insiders have to say.